-With all 50 states holding their legislative session in the upcoming year.
-Here are the housing predictions that may affect 1 in 4 constituents and voters who live in community associations.
+Here are the housing policy trends that are impacting 1 in 4 constituents and voters who live in community associations in state legislatures in 2023:

-2023 Policy Trends for Community Associations
+2023 Policy Trends for Community Associations (HOAs, Condos, & Coops)

 Following the tragic partial collapse of Champlain Tower South in Surfside, state legislatures continue to consider legislation in response to the tragedy.
 In late June 2021, CAI convened three specialized task forces to explore changes to laws and best practices for the community association housing model that could help other communities prevent a similar event and to provide solutions for legislators addressing building safety in their districts.
 CAI published public policy recommendations in the areas of reserve studies and funding; building maintenance; and structural integrity.
 CAI believes these recommendations should be considered for adoption into state law to support the existing statutory framework for the development, governance, and management of community associations.
 Policy specifics may be found at www.condosafety.com